The Handmaid's Tale: Race analysis

 African Americans, the main non-White ethnic group in this society, are called the Children of Ham.
-A state TV broadcast mentions they have been relocated "en masse" to "National Homelands" in the Midwest, which are suggestive of the apartheid-era homelands (Bantustans) set up by South Africa.
-Ana Cottle characterized The Handmaid's Tale as "White feminism", noting that Atwood does away with Black people in a few lines by relocating the "Children of Ham" while borrowing heavily from the African-American experience and applying it to White women.
+A state TV broadcast mentions they have been relocated "en masse" to "National Homelands" in North Dakota, which are suggestive of the apartheid-era homelands (Bantustans) set up by South Africa or forced death marches.
+Ana Cottle characterized The Handmaid's Tale as "White feminism", noting that Atwood does away with Black people in a few lines by relocating the "Children of Ham" while borrowing heavily from the African-American experience and applying it to White women, specifically Gilead's explicit anti-literacy laws, which was borrowed from real life anti-literacy campaigns in the United States, alongside the removal of surnames among handmaids, an ode to how enslaved Africans were not given last names until Emancipation.

-It is implied that Native Americans living in territories under the rule of Gilead are exterminated.
+It is implied that a total genocide has been committed against Native Americans living in territories under the rule of Gilead.
 Jews were given a choice between converting to the state religion or being "repatriated" to Israel.
-Converts who were subsequently discovered with any symbolic representations or artifacts of Judaism were executed, and the repatriation scheme was privatized, with the result that many Jews died en route to Israel.
+Converts who were subsequently discovered with any symbolic representations or artifacts of Judaism were executed.
+Further, the repatriation scheme was privatized, with the result that many Jews died en route to Israel.